Iconostasis of the Cathedral of Hajdúdorog: Wooden structure and ornaments

 In Jankovits' iconostasis, the three different styles are harmoniously combined.
 The wooden carvings do not drive the focus away from the icons, even though the ornaments are really characteristic and determining.
 Greek Catholic iconostases in the Carpathian Basin usually have two or three tiers.
 The icon screen in Hajdúdorog has five tiers in accordance with Orthodox traditions.
 This makes it one of the largest Greek Catholic iconostases in the region.

 The design of the iconostasis is similar to the Greek Orthodox iconostasis on Petőfi Square, Budapest.
 The supportive structure of the icon screen consists of robust, wooden beams 12 cm wide.
 Vertically there are four beams, while horizontally a total of six hold the structure together.
 This massive framework keeps the iconostasis in a plane.
 Jankovits tried to break the monotony by projecting the columns and pilasters out from the iconostasis.
 He used tiered molding, a typical Baroque element, at the foot and capital of each pilaster and column to elevate them.
 The five tiers are divided with red marbleized moldings.
 Corinthian columns, lesenes, pilasters and corbels provide the vertical partition of the icon screen.
 These elements are marbleized with dark, grayish blue color.

 The rich, gilded ornaments of the iconostasis are Jankovits' real style-marks.
 He worked with lime wood, and carved his decorative elements in two artistic styles: Zopf style appears in vivid plant motifs; and Classicism is represented by geometrical patterns, like the ribbons on pilasters or the carved tassels on the doors.
 The foliage usually has additional significance in ecclesiastical art.
 Acanthus leaves, the most common motifs on the iconostasis, symbolize heaven and the eternal life.
 Olive plays an important role in Biblical stories and it has many religious aspects too.
 There are two large olive branches under the Calvary scene, on the top of the icon screen.
 It represents peace in the first place, but in the Old Testament it stands for blessing, wisdom, trust, faith in God, and grace of God too, in the story of Noah.
 The olive is the tree of life in Paradise, and it also refers to the healing power of the Blessed Virgin Mary, especially in Eastern rites where Mary's veneration plays an important role.
 Grape motifs decorate the icon frames and the holy doors.
 The Bible contains many examples of the symbolical meaning of vines and grapes.
-They can symbolize peace and well-being,Book of Zechariah 3:10 and might refer to Israel, but in most cases the vine is a symbol of Jesus, its fruits representing the Apostles.Biedermann (1996) p.
-58 Following the same symbolism, the vine can also refer to Mary, whose fruit is Jesus.Pál, Újvári (1997) p.
-442 The most common flower of the carved festoons is the rose, which is the symbol of Mary in Christian art.Gardin, Olorenshow, Gardin, Klein (2006) p.
-494 Tulips, the flower of the virginity and purity, appear in the festoons as well beside the rose heads.
+They can symbolize peace and well-being, and might refer to Israel, but in most cases the vine is a symbol of Jesus, its fruits representing the Apostles.
+Following the same symbolism, the vine can also refer to Mary, whose fruit is Jesus.
+The most common flower of the carved festoons is the rose, which is the symbol of Mary in Christian art.
+Tulips, the flower of the virginity and purity, appear in the festoons as well beside the rose heads.